 - Be prepared and ensure your companions know what to do in an emergency

-- Do not depend on technology (take a print map and hiking guide)
+- Do not depend on technology (take a print map and alpine ski touring guide)

 - Set realistic goals and ensure all your companions can achieve them

-For more information that will help you stay safe in the wilderness, see our backcountry guide.
+For more information that will help you stay safe in the Wilderness Camping Area, see our backcountry guide.